vivian-hafener-lanl/homelab/README.md

 This is the proxy-hosts page, where you can see all of my container hosts.
 ![A screenshot of nginx proxy manager's webpage](/readme_assets/npm1.png)

+## Future plans
+- [ ] Implement Kubernetes and Flux for CD/CI for my services
+- [ ] Configure a secondary backup server on Eplis
+- [ ] Set up an offsite backup server
+- [ ] Implement (force) HTTPS on all services that don't already have it
+- [ ] Virtualize a workstation for me to access remotely (once I get a low-profile GPU)

 <!-- ## OpenVPN
  -->